An 18th Century Short Gown

 The Scullery Maid, by Jean-Baptiste Siméon Chardin, c.
 1738

-And as another concession to the heat, I forewent the stockings and leather mules and kicked on my trusty havaiana flip flops instead.
+As another concession to the heat, I forewent the stockings and leather mules and kicked on my trusty havaiana flip flops instead.
 (If they could have worn havaianas back in the 18th Century, they would have.
 And I’ll take that to the wall, thank you.)
 The heat certainly helped to sell it – I might be a 21st century lady who hand-sews for leisure, but wearing flannel over a pair of stays in midsummer, boy did I look ready to stage a tableau of hard work!
-By which I mean, I was so very busy and had so much to do that I didn’t notice that my mother-in-law was filming me.
-I would have been very silent and sophisticated if I’d known – I’d thought I was hamming it up for still shots!

 Tabubilgirl is wearing a blue check shortgown and a blue petticoat. she melodramatically lifts her red check apron into the air.
 The photo is slightly out of focus.